Sylius/Sylius/UPGRADE-1.13.md

 To ease the update process, we have grouped the changes into the following categories:

+### Dependencies

+1. Starting with Sylius `1.13` we provided a possibility to use the Symfony Workflow as your State Machine.
+To allow a smooth transition we created a new package called `sylius/state-machine-abstraction`, which provides a configurable abstraction, allowing you to define which adapter should be used (Winzou State Machine or Symfony Workflow) per graph.

+1. The use of `sylius/calendar` package is deprecated in favor of `symfony/clock` package globally.

+1. The `payum/payum` package has been replaced by concrete packages like `payum/core`, `payum/offline`
+   or `payum/paypal-express-checkout-nvp`.
+If you need any other component so far provided by `payum/payum` package, you need to install it explicitly.

 ### Constructors signature changes

 1. The following AdminBundle constructor signatures have been changed: